 - Encouraging co-operation between museums and other players to form strong alliances reaching out to global citizens at every level.

-On 27 November 2019 at 11:00 CET, Henry McGhie, Curating Tomorrow, will explain the background of the Sustainable Development Goals (SDGs) and what they aim to achieve; why all museums should connect with them; the benefits of doing so; and the main ways they can incorporate the SDGs into their planning, activity and reporting, across all areas of their activity.
+Watch Henry McGhie's Webinar from 27 November 2019 to learn how museums can use the SDGs.
+The webinar explores the background of the SDGs and what they aim to achieve; why all museums should connect with them; the benefits of doing so; and the main ways they can incorporate the SDGs into their planning, activity and reporting, across all areas of their activity.